ISO 26262-Compliant Safety Analysis Methods

 Yuzhu Yang 杨玉柱 & Prof. Dr. Mirko Conrad

-The advancement of safety-related electrical and electronic (E/E) systems in the automotive industry is predominantly associated with functional safety.
-The crucial aspect of functional safety system development is the safety analyses in accordance with the ISO 26262 standard.
+The development of safety-related electrical and electronic (E/E) systems in the automotive industry is predominantly associated with functional safety.
+The crucial aspect of functional safety system development is the safety analyses in compliance with the ISO 26262 standard.
 The ISO 26262 standard provides recommendations for the methodology of safety analyses.
-What analytical methods are employed in the analysis of automotive safety-related systems?
-The objective is to gain insight into the classification and application of these methods in the context of safety system analyses, with a view to support the development of ISO 26262-certified products.
-This article begins by addressing these questions and subsequently introduces the analytical methods used in the development of safety-related systems in the automotive industry, along with the best practices associated with these methods.
+What analytical methods are available for automotive safety-related systems?
+How to classify and apply of these methods effectively in the context of safety system analyses to support the ISO 26262-compliant product development?
+This article addresses these questions, and introduces the analytical methods used in the development of safety-related systems in the automotive industry, along with the best practices.

 The Purpose of Safety Analyses